 1. What is a clinical chemistry analyzer and what does it do

-A clinical chemistry analyzer is a medical device used to perform chemical tests on blood, urine, and other bodily fluids.
+chemical tests on blood, urine, and other bodily fluids.
 These tests are used to diagnose and treat a variety of conditions, including diabetes, kidney disease, and liver disease.
 Chemical analyzers can also be used to monitor the levels of certain drugs in the body.
 The results of these tests are typically reported as numeric values on a scale from low to high.
 In some cases, the results may be reported as positive or negative.

 Clinical chemistry analyzers vary in size and complexity, but all share the same basic components.
 These include a sample input port, a reaction chamber, and a detector.
 The sample input port is used to introduce the bodily fluid into the machine.
 The reaction chamber is where the chemical reactions take place.
 The detector measures the results of the reactions and converts them into numeric values.
 Clinical chemistry analyzers are an essential tool in modern medicine, and their accuracy and precision have greatly improved over time.